Kiranjith83/ALML/Notes/AIMLNotes.md

 |   0.0000    |

 - This is the most common and easiest techniques but Outliers can throw off normalization.
+- An outlier is an individual point of data that is distant from other points in the dataset.
+It is an anomaly in the dataset that may be caused by a range of errors in capturing, processing or manipulating data.
+Outliers are data points that deviate significantly from the rest of the distribution, and they can have a big impact on your feature selection process.

 **Standardization**
-- It puts the average price on zero and uses the z-score for the reminder of the values,.
+- It puts the average price on zero and uses the z-score for the reminder of the values.
+- Assume you have 83% in maths test where class mean was 81%, and standard deviation is 7.3%, the standardization will help to calculate how you performed overall compared to class with mean of zero, the ZScore in such scenario will be 0.274.
+Which means you are better than overall class with the margin of 0.274 points.
 - The zscore is calculated using the following
 ```
      x - Mean Price